irvinecodingclub/irvinecodingclub.github.io/_posts/2022-03-13-escape-room.md

 excerpt: "ICC's virtual escape room: answer questions about math and computer science to escape!"
 ---

-The Irvine Coding Club is proud to announce the virtual escape room on March 19, 2022 at 2-3 PM!
+The Inspire Coding Club is proud to announce the virtual escape room on March 19, 2022 at 2-3 PM!
 Register for the event HERE: https://forms.gle/E3tuQ57YKFkP24E39  Good luck to all our contestants!